 Further reading: A new scholar’s perspective on open peer review

-In this model, your paper may still go through one of the forms of peer review outlined above first.
+In these models, your paper may still go through one of the forms of peer review outlined above first.
 Alternatively, it may be published online almost immediately after some basic checks.
-Either way, once it is published, there will then be an opportunity for readers to add their own comments or reviews.
+Either way, once it is published, there will then be an opportunity for invited reviewers or even readers to add their own comments or reviews.

 Post-publication review allows the opportunity to gather a wider range of perspectives on your paper.
 Because review doesn’t end when your paper is published, it also means that your peers can add comments reflecting new developments in the future.

-However, not every paper published in this way is guaranteed to receive any reviews from readers.
+However, not every paper published in this way is always guaranteed to receive reviews.
 In other cases, especially if your article is tackling a controversial topic, it may attract a large number of comments which won’t always be moderated.
 There are also some concerns about the risks of allowing a paper to be published without any prior review, especially in areas such as medicine.

 Peer review follows a number of steps, beginning with submitting your article to a journal …